Saved 7 million DKK while fireproofing cultural heritage in a single visit

 Possible saving (91%) in the parish council's funds — 24,500 DKK/year instead of a 7.76M DKK roof project all at once.

-7.76M DKKEstimated new roof over 30 years
+7.76M DKKEstimated roof replacement over 30 years

 0.74M DKKEstimated maintenance over 30 years